Menu

 A self-employed dental practitioner working at a practice without being an owner should opt for standard insurance protection.

-If you are unemployed for a time without insurance coverage, the financial fallback is the UK Government sickness benefit.
-It is less than £100 per week and is only payable for a maximum of 28 weeks.
+If you are unemployed for a period without insurance coverage, your financial fallback is the UK Government sickness benefit.
+It is less than £100 per week and payable for a maximum of 28 weeks.
 It is not an option for many who want to maintain a fraction of a lifestyle.

 Protect Your Income Today.
 No Obligation To Purchase.
 Dentist Income Protection